 - Focus primarily on “where to buy” keyword queries.

-- “Digital Endcap” – give retail partners preferential treatment with incentives like cost splitting.
+- “Digital Endcap” – Give retail partners preferential treatment with incentives like cost splitting.

 Remember, marketers can control brand exposure through locally optimized mobile content.

-It’s essential that you design your mobile presence to capture branded local searches.
+Finally, design your mobile presence to capture branded local searches.
 For physical retailers, their only differentiator is the claiming of map locations.
 Optimize for relevant consumer searches to create a good user experience.